 FuelPHP is NOT a CMS - but FuelPHP can be used to make an amazing, super customized blog site with a lot of features that a traditional CMS won't have without a ton of effort.
 Some FuelPHP Blog applications already exist and can be found on Github like this one.

-What is the advantage using FuelPHP versus working from scratch or creating a CMS plugin?
+What is the advantage using FuelPHP versus working from scratch?

 FuelPHP already has a ton of programming classes put together in an easy to understand way - if you are already a PHP developer, just read the API documentation and start creating awesome scalable products with 1000x less labor investment.